coderdojo-japan/coderdojo.jp/README.md

 ## Contributors

 Initially designed by [@cognitom](https://github.com/cognitom) in 2015,
-replaced/developed by [YassLab](http://yasslab.jp/) team in 2016, and
+replaced/developed by [YassLab](https://yasslab.jp/) team in 2016, and
-will be migrated to [CoderDojo Japan](http://github.com/coderdojo-japan) organization in 2017.
+had been migrated to [CoderDojo Japan](http://github.com/coderdojo-japan) organization in 2017.

 ## License